MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 Some of the most notable benefits for Windowed hosting including the following:

-* Zooming and rasterization scales (for example, menus, context menus, and so on) will also automatically scale to the application's parent HWND.
+* Zooming and rasterization scales (for example, menus, context menus, and so on) will also automatically scale to the application's parent `HWND`.
 It also handles how the WebView manages being focused and tabbing in/out of itself when it reaches the final element.
 * The application handles keyboard accelerators and keyboard shortcuts when in the WebView.
 For example, Ctrl + C in a WebView will know that you are trying to copy content in the WebView, and not pressing Ctrl and C on the keyboard.
 * If you don't have to manage the various composition-based rendering (for example,  Inputs, Outputs, and Accessibility controls) if you don't want to.